THE LONG VERSION:

 The unique tone of the Alto and Baritone saxophones separates Kovac Brothers from other bands.
 Not a full horn funk ensemble or a rock band with a sax solo, the fine balance the sax plays in enhancing the songs is intriguing.

-Long time friend and band mate from the New Brown Hat era, Fell Herdeg took up bass duties adding superb pocket and fine vocal harmony.
+Long time friend and bandmate from the New Brown Hat era, Fell Herdeg took up bass duties adding superb pocket and fine vocal harmony.
 Having spent many hours touring with Frank Kovac in New Brown Hat the transition was seamless and an exciting reunion.
 Additionally, Matt Hurta takes up the bass responsibilities when Fell cannot.
 He had shared the stage with Jim Kovac making another easy transition in the rhythm section.
-Hurta also possess a brilliant voice and ear for harmony.
+Hurta also possesses a brilliant voice and ear for harmony.
+Recently, Matt Hurta has been a major contributor to the band and performing with Frank and Patrick as a trio, featuring their vocal harmony and acoustic versions of Kovac Brothers repertoire.